DDR-1/DDR-1/README.md

 ### Hi there 👋

-I am a Computer Science undergrad studying in Vellore Institute of Technology, Vellore. <br>I love to code but primarily try to develop projects in domains like Web-development, Software-development, Deep Learning and Machine Learning.<br>I try to be versatile and have a passion for all these topics.<br>You're welcome to explore my github projects.<br>😄
+I am a Technical Analyst working in Schneider Electric. <br>I love to code and try to develop projects in domains like Web-development, Cloud computing and Artificial Intelligence.<br>I try to be versatile and have a passion for all these topics.<br>You're welcome to explore my github projects.<br>😄

 <br>
 <br>